-I egg yolk mixed with 1 tablespoon water and a pinch of salt
+I egg yolk mixed with 1 tablespoon water.

-Spray same bowl with oil, place the dough in the bowl and spray the top of dough with the oil.
-Cover with saran wrap and let site for 1 ½ -2 hours or until dough has doubled in size.
+4. Spray same bowl with oil, place the dough in the bowl and spray the top of dough with the oil.
+Cover with saran wrap and let sit for 1½ -2 hours or until dough has doubled in size.

-Lay the four long rolls out 2 on top of the other two.
+10. Lay the four long rolls out and lay 2 on top of the other two.

-Do this all the way around until you have braided almost the entire challah and bring up the remaining pieces to bind together with your fingers.
+14. Do this all the way around until you have braided almost the entire challah and bring up the remaining small end pieces to bind together pinching them with your fingers.
+They'll be hidden.

-Gently pick up the challah and turn it upside down.
+15. Gently pick up the challah and turn it upside down.
+Tuck in any ends underneath.
 The challah should look like this now.

 This view is after it has risen for half an hour, so it will be less puffy when you finish braiding it.
 Repeat the same way with the other part of the dough you have put aside

-Cover with a towel and let rest for 30 minutes-1 hour.
+Cover with a towel or Saran Wrap and let rest for 30 minutes - 1 hour.

 Heat oven to 350 degrees.
 Place oven shelf on one below the center.

 That's how we do it!
 The best thing about a challah is that the next day you can male a delicious french toast for breakfast.
-Recipe for that will follow!
+Recipe link is below.